kevinreiss/drupal_vra_core_demonstration/README.md

 ## To Install

-1. Have a functinging Drupal Instance
+1. Have a functioning Drupal instance
-2. Install the following Drupal Modules
+2. Install the following Drupal modules
    a.
 Feeds
    b.
 Feeds Tamper
    c.
 Entity
    d.
 Entity Reference